varabyte/kotter/examples/keys/README.md

-A simple test to verify all keys supported by Kotter work, particularly useful for verifying behavior cross platform / cross terminal.
+A simple test to verify all input keys supported by Kotter work, particularly useful for verifying behavior cross-platform.